-A financial asset is measured at fair value through other comprehensive income if it meets both of the following conditions and is not designated at fair value through profit or loss:

-(i) it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and (ii) the contractual terms of the debt instrument give rise to cash flows representing solely payments of principal and interest on specified dates.
+A financial asset, not designated at fair value through profit or loss asset, is measured at fair value through other comprehensive income if it meets both of the following conditions: (i) it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and (ii) the contractual terms of the debt instrument give rise to cash flows representing solely payments of principal and interest on specified dates.

-All financial assets not classified as measured at amortized cost or fair value through other comprehensive income as described above, as well as financial assets designated at fair value through profit or loss, are measured at fair value through profit or loss.
+All financial assets which are not designated at fair value through profit or loss and are not classified as measured at amortized cost or per fair value through other comprehensive income as described above, are measured at fair value through profit or loss.